AC Service: Tips for Removing More Humidity from Your Home

 Why is removing more humidity from homes such a challenge even with the AC blasting and AC service so readily available?
 In suburban Houston and Sugar Land, Texas, we are blessed with a tropical climate.
 It’s warm much of the year, and our proximity to the coast, even miles inland, means the air is naturally more humid for much of the year.

 In addition to many sunny and warm days, Houston and its suburbs average 52 inches of rain a year.
 We also watch the weather closely June through November during Hurricane season, which can drop a lot of rain in a short time.

 When you combine warm temperatures and humidity, it can be a recipe for feeling muggy and uncomfortable outdoors.
-For this reason, many homeowners consider indoor air conditioning a requirement.
+For this reason, many homeowners consider indoor air conditioning and AC service a requirement.
 Air conditioning removes humidity and cools the air, but sometimes you want to remove even more humidity.
 The following tips will help you understand the sources of humidity in your house and what you can do to help your air conditioner even more.

 How humid do you need it to be indoors?

 According to the US Environmental Protection Agency, you should shoot for an indoor relative humidity of 60% or less and ideally between 30-50% to feel comfortable.
 In our area, it’s more typical to be in the 50x range of relative humidity.
 If the relative humidity is higher than 65%, the air feels heavy and muggy.
 It may feel uncomfortable because sweat is not able to efficiently evaporate from your skin, disrupting your body’s cooling system.